shubhamrao6/Cat-Image-Recognizer/README.md

 # Part 3 (Deep Neural Network)
 For the third and last part I used a Deep Neural Network having four layers with three of them being hidden layers.
-The result were as follows:
+The results were as follows:

 ![](/Screenshot_3.jpg)

-**The algorithm predicted with an accuracy of 80%**
+**The algorithm predicted with an accuracy of 80%.**